Analysis of Scale-Variant Robust Kernel Optimization for Non-linear Least Squares Problems: Experimental Evaluation

 \subsection{Synthetic Data}

-The proposed algorithm, SRKO, is tested for the problem of pairwise point cloud registration problem with the open source implementation and synthetic range data sets provided in \cite{zhou2016fast}.
+The proposed algorithms, SRKO and SRKO*, are tested for the problem of pairwise point cloud registration problem with the open source implementation and synthetic range data sets provided in~\cite{zhou2016fast}.
 The registration algorithm of~\cite{zhou2016fast}, referred to in the article as FastReg, rewrites the scaled Geman-McClure estimator as an outlier process using Black-Rangarajan duality ~\cite{black1996unification} and solves it iteratively.
 Since this cost function is non-convex, to avoid local minima, the method starts with a convex version of this function and changes the scale parameter after every few iterations to increase the non-convexity.
-We refer the readers to \cite{zhou2016fast} for details about these data sets which come from AIM@SHAPE repository, the Berkeley Angel dataset and the Stanford 3D Scanning repository.
-For these data sets, we compare performances of fixed Huber, RKO, SRKO and FastReg.
+We refer the readers to~\cite{zhou2016fast} for details about these data sets which come from AIM@SHAPE repository, the Berkeley Angel dataset and the Stanford 3D Scanning repository.
+For these data sets, we compare performances of fixed Huber, RKO, SRKO, SRKO* and FastReg.
+As can be seen in tables \ref{tab:cleanreg} and \ref{tab:noisyreg}, performances of SRKO* are shown when using two different types of pre-computed scale estimates.
+That is, results wthat are obtained with pre-computed estimate of $\hat{c}$ are labeled as SRKO*-const and the results with L1 estimate are labeled as SRKO*-L1.
 Similar to \cite{zhou2016fast}, we use two versions of the 25 point clouds.
 One is a clean version with no noise and another one is noisy version with added Gaussian noise of $\sigma = 0.005$.
 Target point clouds are generated with truth transformation for proper evaluation.
 Both source and target point clouds have been normalised with respect to a diameter of their surface.
 Correspondences between the source and target point clouds are obtained by matching Fast Point Feature Histogram (FPFH) features \cite{rusu2009fast}.
 The registration is done by minimizing the point to point distance between correspondences using Gauss-Newton method.
 Note the only difference between the methods that are being compared is the way the residuals are weighted in IRLS.
 For completeness, we also show the Huber and Geman McClure weight formulas here :